 - Zype strongly suggests using non-Flash creatives within your ad tags.
 Flash creatives are not compatible with Zype's HTML5 web player and support may become deprecated by native players within other OTT apps in the near future.

-Before adding and configuring an ad tag, please reference the below advertising support matrix that outlines what Zype supports per tag type and by device.
+Before adding and configuring an ad tag, please reference the below advertising support matrix that outlines what Zype supports per tag type for Web Player (desktop and mobile browsers).

 Configuring an Ad Tag in Zype

 Zype does not create or supply ad tags.
 To configure ads, you must first obtain an ad tag from an ad network.
 An ad being served to your videos is dependent on the inventory of your ad servers at the time of the request.

 Additionally, you'll need to configure ad timings in order to properly leverage ad tags.
 Learn how to configure exact time placement of ads on a per video basis through Ad Timings.

 When you are ready to create and configure an ad tag for your Zype devices and apps, follow the instructions below.

 1. Select Ads on the Zype navigation menu.

 3. Name - Enter a name for the ad tag.
 The name will be used in reporting and analytics details.

 4. Target - By default, the tag targets all devices, though you may limit this by device category and type.
 If you choose to change the target, you will have to select the category or device from the list.